theory (physics), model (physics)

 There are two complementary viewpoints about superselection sectors:

-In the Wick-Wightman-Wigner picture (reference see below) all possible states of a system form one big Hilbert space, superselection sectors are subspaces of this Hilbert space, and no measurement, that is no observable, can map a state in one superselection sector to another.
+In the picture of (Wick-Wigner-Wightman 52) all possible states of a system form one big Hilbert space and superselection sectors are subspaces of this Hilbert space, and no measurement, that is no observable, can map a state in one superselection sector to another.
 Further, superpositions of states in different sectors do not exist in physical reality.
-An example would be a superposition of a state containing one electron with a state containing two electons.

 In the AQFT approach to quantum field theory the observables of the theory are selfadjoint elements of a C-star algebra.
 A concrete physical system is a state of this algebra, which is accompanied via the GNS construction with a representation of the algebra.
 A superselection sector from this viewpoint is an equivalence class of unitarily equivalent representations, see representation of a C-star algebra.